 NeuroMD has been working for me, and it has worked for many others.
 They back up their claims with 5 clinical trials, and the device itself is FDA approved.
 When your back is hurting, you’re willing to try anything.
 With NeuroMD, it’s definitely worth a shot, and if it’s not for you, there is a 60-day risk-free guarantee.
 Give it a try; you just might heal yourself.

 UPDATE Sept 2022

 I have not been to my chiropractor at all this year.
 This summer I was paddle boarding and kayaking again.
 I recently went back to the gym and even re-started martial arts.
 Last year this time, I never thought the pain would ever go away – it hurt even to pull up my socks.
-I really think NeuroMd is the best device for lower back pain.
+I thought I was destined to suffer from chronic back pain.
+I really think NeuroMd is the best device for lower back pain relief.

 What about neuroMD replacement pads?

 Of course, you can’t use the same pads that come with the device indefinitely.
 Each electrode lasts for about 30 treatments.
 You can extend the life of an electrode pad by blotting a wet face cloth on it, but at some point, you will need replacements.